 Binary log format changes.
 The binary log format can change between major releases.
 While we attempt to maintain backward compatibility, this is not always possible.
 A source might also have optional features enabled that are not understood by older replicas, such as binary log transaction compression, where the resulting compressed transaction payloads cannot be read by a replica at a release before MySQL 8.0.20.

-This also has significant implications for upgrading replication servers; see Section 4.3, “Upgrading a Replication Setup”, for more information.
+This also has significant implications for upgrading replication servers; see Section 4.3, “Upgrading a Replication Topology”, for more information.

 For more information about row-based replication, see Section 5.1, “Replication Formats”.